-In case of voluntary withdrawal, refunds for tuition, room, board, and certain fees are calculated on a prorated basis according to Federal refund policy.
-Refunds will not be granted if a student withdraws after 60 percent of the semester is completed.
-Students who withdraw early may be responsible for remaining charges on their account.
-Consult the Financial Aid Office and the Business Office for more information about the consequences of withdrawal.
+In case of voluntary withdrawal, refunds for tuition, room, board, and certain fees are calculated according to Academic, Housing, and Federal refund policies.
+Tuition refunds will not be granted if a student withdraws after 5 weeks into the semester.
+Students who withdraw early may be responsible for remaining charges on their account due to even though the semester was not completed.
+Consult the Financial Aid Office and the Business Office for more information about the possible consequences of withdrawal.

-Refund Schedule 2006-2007 Fall Semester Spring Semester August 21 January 5 100% August 22 - August 29 January 8 - January 16 90% August 30 - September 5 January 17 - January 22 75% September 6 - September 19 January 23 - February 5 50% September 20 - October 3 February 6 - February 19 25% October 4 to end of semester February 20 to end of semester 0%
+Refund Schedule 2007-2008 3 Fall Semester Spring Semester 5.00 August 20 January 4 100% August 21 - August 28 January 7 - January 14 90% August 29 - September 4 January 15 - January 21 80% September 5 - September 11 January 22 - January 28 60% September 12 - September 18 January 29 - February 4 40% September 19 - September 25 February 5 - February 11 20% September 26 to the end of the semester February 12 to end of semester 0%